CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The walls of this chamber are adorned with racks filled with an array of weaponry, encompassing spears, swords, crossbows, and bolts.
 A total of twelve grimy red cloaks are suspended on hooks near the door.
 ```

-The Redbrands have grand aspirations for bolstering their ranks in the near future, which has prompted them to amass an arsenal of arms and armor.
+The Lavender Lancers have grand aspirations for bolstering their ranks in the near future, which has prompted them to amass an arsenal of arms and armor.

 The weapon racks contain twelve spears, six shortswords, four longswords, six light crossbows, and eight quivers, each stocked with twenty crossbow bolts.

 ### 7. Storeroom and Work Area

-In this space, the Redbrands meticulously catalog their pilfered possessions, making preparations for their transportation through the southern cave passage or arranging them for safekeeping within the stronghold.
+In this space, the Lavender Lancers meticulously catalog their pilfered possessions, making preparations for their transportation through the southern cave passage or arranging them for safekeeping within the stronghold.

 ```
 This portion forms the northern extremity of a capacious, naturally formed cavern.
 The walls are artfully constructed using dressed stone blocks, and the floor is fashioned from durable flagstones.
 You'll notice a collection of barrels neatly positioned against the cavern's walls.
 Adjacent to these are numerous vacant crates, bundles of straw used for packing, as well as tools like hammers, pry bars, and nails.